Ting3l/Powershell-DrinkReminder/README.md

 - Click on DrinkReminder.cmd to start

-OR
-- Set up a scheduled task with the follwing parameters:

-    Trigger: At logon of user

-    Action:

-      Command: C:\Windows\System32\cmd.exe

-      Arguments: /c start cmd /k "C:\path\to\DrinkReminder.cmd"

-      WorkingDirectory: C:\path\to\
+- Richt-click the taskbar-icon and select "Start with Windows" to create a scheduled task to start DrinkReminder at logon of your user.

 Configuration: